From Virtual Stillness to Dance Movement

 What we need to address is that this movement, or the overall patterns of movement on the day to day are NOT what they once were.
 From moving through your day at school, to being outside on the warmer days, to even being more active in the dance scene at conventions and performances, the amount of movement we do is far LESS than what it used to be.
 With this change or decrease in movement that was set by the schedules and environments we found ourselves in, we should take a deeper look at just exactly what we are doing with our bodies throughout any given day.
 With this awareness we can begin to better understand how this change is affecting our bodies and minds and how we can support them to continue to dance at our best.

 I find it very likely that this is not the first time you are noticing that things are a bit different for your body.
 I would bet that your body has been sending you plenty of signals and feedback about what it is experiencing in this new normal.
 In my own body and the bodies of the dancers I get to work with I have seen some of the following positive adaptations in their bodies: less inflammation and more easeful mobility.
 I should state that this was an adaptation I saw relevant in a few key points of time over the last year.
 Dancers were able to find a relief of tension and discomfort in areas that were consistently OVERWORKED from their weekly training.
 We know that when muscles become tired and weak, we can start to see incidences of injuries resulting from over working of those muscles.
-REST is the best way to help relieve those issues.
+REST is the best way to help relieve those issues, coupled with using gear like half sole dance socks to no show dance socks and supportive dance equipment.
 As mentioned in a previous The Muse blog post, the pandemic brought a huge pause to the dance world and with it a chance for overworked and fatigued bodies to get needed rest.

 Being the driven and "the show must go on" community that we are as lovers of dance, it wasn't long until we were creating and utilizing creative outlets to allow us to return to activity (albeit in a new way).
 With bodies back in action at dance training but still limited in movement from other schedules of life (i.e. school), dancers were running the spectrum of active to still on any given day.
 School takes up 1/3, if not more, of the time dancers spend in a day.
 The activity they experience physically during that time has a GREAT influence on their overall kinesiology, which is then carried into their dance practices.